ydemek/job-finder/README.md

 Two steps needed to make it work:
 * An Apache server to serve app
-* A relational DBMS like MySQL to export sample SQL file
+* A relational DBMS like MySQL to import sample SQL file

 ## :camera: Screenshots